- What Is 5S?

-Beginning the process of sort starts out simply as nearly everything should be removed from the target area.
-Even though taking items from one space and placing them into a big pile in another space seems like it just may be making a mess, this is simply not true.
-Instead, this is the opportunity to really make decisions on what needs to stay and what needs to go so actions can be immediately taken on items that are no longer used or needed.
+Beginning the process of Sort starts out simply, as nearly everything should be removed from the target area.
+Even though taking items from one space and placing them into a big pile in another space seems like it may be making a mess, this is not true.
+Instead, this is the opportunity to really make decisions about what needs to stay and what needs to go so actions can be immediately taken for items that are no longer used or needed.

-Keep: These are items that are used frequently and are essential to the operation of the workplace being sorted.
-If the target area is a supply room, tool shed, or another area that feeds into greater business operations, employees should be evaluated on how often they draw tools from the sort area to utilize those items.
-These tools should be returned to the 5S’d area after sorting is complete.
+- Keep: These are items used frequently and essential to the operation of the workplace being sorted.
+If the target area is a supply room, tool shed, or another area that feeds into greater business operations, employees should be evaluated on how often they draw tools from the Sort area to utilize those items.
+These tools should be returned to the 5S'd area after sorting is complete.

 2) Set in Order / Seiton

-Every time employees have to search around for a tool to complete their jobs, time is being wasted and by extension, the business is losing money.
+Every time employees have to search around for a tool to complete their jobs, time is wasted and by extension, the business loses money.
 Setting items in order in an intentional and planned way is essential to minimizing these types of losses.

 For example, imagine the importance of well-organized tools for EMTs.
 They need to have their most frequently needed tools and equipment on hand and easily accessible to help save the lives of their patients.
 Logical organization paired with knowledge of where tools and supplies are could literally make the difference between life and death.
 While the stakes may not always be as high in a production facility, every loss of efficiency does bleed a business' profits out little by little.

-A good way to begin this step is to map out the area where the tools and equipment are going to be returned to.
+A good way to begin this step is to map out the area where the tools and equipment will be returned to.
 During this stage, it is critical to really think about the jobs being performed in or around each station.
-This knowledge should be used to map out the most convenient and comfortable areas for workers to be reaching towards and utilizing.
-Employees’ most frequently used tools should reside in easy-to-access areas with the least restrictions allowable.
-The goal is really to minimize the need for employees to repeatedly reach over and between items by placing the most frequently used tools and supplies closest to the station operator, while opting to place less utilized items in other areas.
+This knowledge should be used to map out the most convenient and comfortable areas for workers to go to or reach towards.
+Employees' most frequently used tools should reside in easy-to-access areas with the least restrictions possible.
+The goal is to minimize the need for employees to repeatedly reach over and between items by placing the most frequently used tools and supplies closest to the station operator, while opting to place less utilized items in other areas.

 Set in Order Tips:

-One excellent tool/technique for setting a workspace in order in an efficient manner and keeping it that way is to utilize the help of shadow boards.
-Shadow boards feature outlines of tools behind or beneath the locations in which they hang or sit when being stored.
-When an item is removed from its specific location, it is easy for a worker to quickly see where to put it back by its silhouette.
+- One excellent tool/technique for setting a workspace in order in an efficient manner and keeping it that way is to utilize shadow boards.
+Shadow boards feature outlines of tools behind or beneath the locations where they hang or sit when stored.
+When an item is removed from its specific location, it is easy for a worker to quickly see where to put it back because of its silhouette.
 Shadow boarding can be easily applied to already existing surfaces and pegboards where items are kept.

 3) Shine / Seiso

-Stemming from the Japanese term ‘Seiso’ is “Shine,” which means to sweep or sanitize.
+Stemming from the Japanese term Seiso is “Shine,” which means to sweep or sanitize.
 This is the third stage of a 5S project.
-First and foremost, the shine phase is basically a complete and unapologetic cleaning of the entire workstation or space.
-In this phase, employees and staff should be cleaning, dusting, polishing, sweeping, and vacuuming along with anything else that is needed to attain perfect order.
+First and foremost, the Shine phase is basically a complete and unapologetic cleaning of the entire workstation or space.
+In this phase, employees should be cleaning, dusting, polishing, sweeping, and vacuuming along with anything else needed to attain perfect order.

-A regular and thorough cleaning helps to prevent tool and machinery degradation.
-Not only does this help with safety as described above, but it can also ensure that these items last longer.
+- A regular and thorough cleaning helps prevent tool and machinery degradation.
+Not only does this help with safety as described above, it can also ensure these items last longer.
 A longer natural lifespan means less costly replacement and maintenance in the future.

-Be proactive, not reactive.
-Cleaning should always be carried out on a schedule because of its own adherence to that schedule, not in response to a workspace that has grown too cluttered to navigate efficiently.
+- Be proactive, not reactive.
+Cleaning should always be carried out on a schedule, not in response to a workspace that has grown too cluttered to navigate efficiently.
 Reactive cleaning indicates a lack of cleaning already in progress and also suggests that workers are unable or unwilling to stick with the schedule.
-Shine is not about cleaning up messes as they arise, instead it is more about implementing the proper cleanliness strategies to avoid making messes in the first place.
+Shine is not about cleaning up messes as they arise; instead, it is more about implementing the proper cleanliness strategies to avoid making messes in the first place.

-When a shine is done properly and on schedule for a certain period of time, rewarding workers with simple incentives (pizza parties, gift certificates, awards, etc.) can be an easy way to keep the positive momentum going.
+- When Shine is done properly and on schedule for a certain period of time, rewarding workers with simple incentives (pizza parties, gift certificates, awards, etc.) can be an easy way to keep the positive momentum going.
 This can be useful when moving forward with the remaining 5S steps.

 4) Standardize / Seiketsu

-‘Seiketsu,’ or Japanese for “standardize,” is the fourth step in the 5S process.
-This stage directly connects with some of the closing tips from the “shine” section, and that’s because it builds on the idea of auditing and checking in on 5S efforts with regularity.
-Standardization is essentially “the bridge” between ‘Shine’ and the final step of 5S, ‘Sustain.’
-By standardizing the approach to 5S, it can ensure that organizational efforts are sustained in the long run.
+Seiketsu, Japanese for “Standardize,” is the fourth step in the 5S process.
+This stage directly connects with some of the closing tips from the “Shine” section, and that's because it builds on the idea of auditing and checking in on 5S efforts regularly.
+Standardization is essentially “the bridge” between Shine and the final step of 5S, Sustain.
+By standardizing the approach to 5S, it can ensure organizational efforts are sustained in the long run.
 Failing to standardize procedures can lead to work becoming sloppy over time and a loss of efficiency.